SocraticBliss/ps4_module_loader/README.md

 # IDA 7.5-7.7 (Requires Python 3.9)
 1) Extract the **IDA75.zip** directory into your IDA directory (overwite the files when prompted)

+# IDA 8.3
+1) I will eventually make a zip, just copy ps4_module.py and aerolib.csv to your loaders directory

 # Usage
 1) Load a PS4 Module file (.prx, .sprx, .elf, .self)
 2) Select the option ending with **[ps4_module.py]**